AElfProject/AElf/docs/resources/testnet.md

 ## Run side-chains

-This section explains how to set up a sidechain node, you will have to repeat these steps for all side chains, essentially following these steps for each side-chain (currently five):
+This section explains how to set up a side-chain node, you will have to repeat these steps for all side chains (currently only one is running):

 1. Fetch the appsettings and the docker run script.
 2. Download and restore the snapshot data with the URLs provided below (steps are the same as in A - Setup the database).
-3. Run the sidechain node.
+3. Run the side-chain node.

 Running a side chain is very much like running a mainchain node, only configuration will change.
 Here you can find the instructions for sidechain1:
 ```bash